Project Access at Roxbury Community College provides our students with a variety of resources and services, FREE of charge.

 - Housing Resources – The Commonwealth of Massachusetts has resources available for individuals and families struggling to make rent or mortgage payments.
 For more information on different programs to help with housing costs, emergency shelters, or how to apply for affordable housing click here to login into your MyRCC Account to access Campus Life/Resources.

 - Tax Preparation – RCC does not provide tax services, we do however refer students to the Boston Tax Help Coalition and the Volunteer Income Tax Assistance (VITA) programs, they offer income eligible filers free tax preparation assistance each year.
 Eligible students are encouraged to apply for the Earned Income Tax Credit, Child Tax Credit, Lifetime Learning Credit or the American Opportunity Credit.
 For more info click here.

 - Financial Counseling – Our office offers counseling on credit and debt issues, budget management and savings.
 We also partner with local financial institutions to offer on campus workshops and provide more in depth financial planning services.

-- Other Referrals – Connecting students with Mental Health and Substance Abuse Counselling, Domestic Violence Resources, Emergency Shelters, Furniture Assistance, Child Care, Massachusetts Bay Transportation Authority (MBTA) $30 Youth Pass, Fresh Start Furniture- RCC Approved Referral Agency, Technology Goes Home (low cost internet service and computers, Sitters Without Borders (childcare), and more
+- Other Referrals – Connecting students with Mental Health and Substance Abuse Counseling, Domestic Violence Resources, Emergency Shelters, Furniture Assistance, Child Care, Massachusetts Bay Transportation Authority (MBTA) $30 Youth Pass, Fresh Start Furniture- RCC Approved Referral Agency, Technology Goes Home (low cost internet service and computers, Sitters Without Borders (childcare), and more.

 To schedule an appointment click HERE.
 Scheduling is completely confidential!